muhdhuz/Audio_NeuralStyle/README.md

 4. Choose which layers to grab the statistics from:
     * content_layers_default: for content statistics
     * style_layers_default: for style statistics
-    * layers names followed by underscore and the layer number eg. relu_1, batchnorm_2, conv_3, pool_1
+    * layer names followed by underscore and the layer number eg. relu_1, batchnorm_2, conv_3, pool_1
 5. Noise image initialization:
     * The noise image you optimize over can be initialzed with different options
     * Look for the cell headed by """image to input in generative network"""
-    * samples: truncated normal distribution (lower,upper,mu,sigma can be defined)
+    * samples: truncated normal distribution (lower, upper, mu, sigma can be defined)
     * rand: uniform distribution ranging from 0 to 0.1 (most texture synthesis experiments use this)
     * randn: normal distribution centred on 0
-    * cont_img.clone: input the content image, normally used in style transfer
+    * cont_img.clone: input the content image, normally used for style transfer
     * select the above options by comment/uncommenting the code
 6. Running the optimization:
     * Tweak the style_weight, content_weight and reg_weights as desired